darianstlex/efx-forms/README.md

 import { useField } from 'efx-forms/useField';
 import { useFieldData } from 'efx-forms/useFieldData';
 import { useFieldStore } from 'efx-forms/useFieldStore';
+import { useStoreProp } from 'efx-forms/useStoreProp';
+import { useStorePropFn } from 'efx-forms/useStorePropFn';

 /**
  * Return form by name